Annual Results 2025

 Following an impact on capital owing to the privatisation of Hang Seng Bank, we expect to restore our CET1 capital ratio within our target range through a combination of organic capital generation and not initiating any further buybacks until CET1 capital is back within or above this range.

-Find out more in our Investors section or view details of the Zoom meeting replay for investors and analysts.
+Find out more in our Investors section or watch a replay of the Zoom meeting with investors and analysts.